 CORPORATE SOCIAL RESPONSIBILITY

-1. There were no material disclosures changes and commitments affectingthe financial position of the Company occurring between 31st March 2015 and the date of the Report.
+1. There were no material disclosures changes and commitments affectingthe financial position of the Company occurring between 31st March 2017 and the date ofthe Report except the following:

 2. There is no change in business of the Company.

 The Company has held familiarization programme for the IndependentDirectors.